manoj23/ovh-dns-get-consumer-key/README.md

 * sh
 * cURL

+Get the application key on [https://eu.api.ovh.com/createApp/].

-First, export the following environment variable:
+Then, export the following environment variable:
 * OVH_AK: the OVH application key
 * OVH_REDIR: the URL to which the validation URL will redirect to